-Cath Carless - Psychotherapist and Counsellor registered with UKCP & BACP
+Cath Carless - Psychotherapist & Counsellor UKCP, BACP

 Training, qualifications & experience

-Professional Development Certificate in Advanced Counselling Skills and Theory.
+Certificate in Advanced Counselling Skills and Theory 2004

-Advanced Professional Training in the Therapeutic use of Mindfulness from British Mindfulness Institute.
+Advanced Professional Training in the Therapeutic use of Mindfulness (British Mindfulness Institute) 2016

-I began training as a therapist in 2004 having been employed in various roles supporting parents and carers of children and young adults with learning difficulties/disabilities.
+I began training as a therapist in 2004 to support my work advising parents and carers of disabled children and young adults.